eloritzkovitz/atlaset/docs/getstarted/friends.md

 ## The friends panel

-You can view your friends and incoming or outgoing friend requests in the `friends panel`, accessible from the user menu or by pressing the <kbd>N</kbd> key.
+You can view your friends and incoming or outgoing friend requests in the **Friends** panel`, accessible from the user menu or by pressing the <kbd>N</kbd> key.

-- The `Friends` section allows you to search friends, view profiles and perform several actions.
+- The **Friends** section allows you to search friends, view profiles and perform several actions.
-- The `Friend requests` section allows you to respond to incoming friend requests and view outgoing requests.
+- The **Friend requests** section allows you to respond to incoming friend requests and view outgoing requests.